Pipe organ: Antiquity

-4th century AD "Mosaic of the Female Musicians" from a Byzantine villa in Maryamin, Syria.
+4th-century AD "Mosaic of the Female Musicians" from a Byzantine villa in Maryamin, Syria.

-The organ is one of the oldest instruments still used in European classical music that has commonly been credited as having derived from Greece.
+The organ is one of the oldest instruments still used in European classical music that has commonly been credited as having been derived from Greece.
 Its earliest predecessors were built in ancient Greece in the 3rd century BC.
 The word organ is derived from the Ancient Greek ὄργανον (órganon), a generic term for an instrument or a tool, via the Latin organum, an instrument similar to a portative organ used in ancient Roman circus games.